SmartThingsCommunity/st-device-sdk-c/doc/getting_started.md

 ### Start from example

 An easy way to get started is to branch out one of the example projects provided in the git repository.
-You can fine one of exmaple from `example` directory.
+You can fine one of example from `example` directory.

 &nbsp;